 lentil bulgur pilaf

 bob loves barley, but never seems to work it into the menu.
-Big bulgur, which is size number four on the bulgur wheat grain scale (1 smallest, 4 biggest), looks remarkably like barley when cooked in pilaf or soup.
+Big bulgur, which is size number four (also called "half cut")on the bulgur wheat grain scale (1 smallest, 4 biggest), looks remarkably like barley when cooked in pilaf or soup.
 So when this pilaf dish appeared on his plate at the in-law dinner table, he was sure it was barley and had to be convinced otherwise.
 Lack of certainty about identification, however, did not interfere with the enjoyment or prevent him from (over) stuffing his face with the stuff, a frequent occurrence when tempted by tasty middle eastern/armenian mom home cooking.

 ingredients